atulvani/chatUp/README.md

 npm install
 npm start
 ```

 ## Known bugs
-At times the contact list appear empty even when registered users exist.
+* At times the contact list appear empty even when registered users exist.
 This happens due to the update broadcast getting lost somewhere.
 Quick fix is the reload the page.
+* When chat history is loaded after getting a new message, the new message appears twice.